Manuel Neuer: UEFA Euro 2020

 On 11 June 2019, in Germany's UEFA Euro 2020 qualifying 8–0 victory over Estonia, Neuer kept the 37th clean sheet of his international career, breaking a record set by Sepp Maier.
 In a 3–1 win over Ukraine on 14 November 2020, Neuer equalled Maier's record of 95 caps for Germany and, three days later, became the nation's all-time most capped goalkeeper with his 96th appearance, a 6–0 loss to Spain in the 2020–21 UEFA Nations League.
 This was Germany's worst ever defeat in a competitive match and the first time in his professional career that Neuer had conceded six goals in a match.
 Neuer was selected for the German squad for UEFA Euro 2020.
 In a pre-tournament friendly against Latvia on 7 June 2021, he achieved his 100th cap with the national team, becoming the first German goalkeeper to reach that milestone.
-At the Euro 2020 finals, Neuer started all three of Germany's group matches, as well as their round of 16 loss to England at Wembley Stadium.
+At the Euro 2020 finals, Neuer started all three of Germany's group matches, as well as their round of 16 loss to England at Wembley.
 UEFA began investigating Neuer for wearing rainbow-coloured captain's armband at the tournament to commemorate Pride month.
 They later confirmed it did not breach tournament rules against making on-field political statements.

 2022 FIFA World Cup

 Neuer was called up to Germany's squad for the 2022 FIFA World Cup in Qatar, becoming the first German goalkeeper to feature in four consecutive World Cups.
 On 1 December, he made his 19th World Cup appearance, breaking the previous record for goalkeepers, including both Sepp Maier and Brazil's Cláudio Taffarel of 18 appearances.
 Despite a 4–2 win over Costa Rica in the last group stage match, Germany failed to progress from the group stage for a second consecutive World Cup as they finished third on goal difference after Japan pulled an upset 2–1 win over Spain.
-The match against Costa Rica was his 19th and final World Cup game, allowing him to overtake Cláudio Taffarel and Sepp Maier as the goalkeeper with most appearances in World Cup history.
 However, he was surpassed by Hugo Lloris who reached 20 appearances during the same tournament.